 - 1. The Proposed Respondents are: - a.
-Proposed Respondent Chemence, Inc., an Ohio corporation with its principal office or principal place of business at 185 Bluegrass Valley Parkway, Alpharetta, GA 30005. - b.
-Proposed Respondent James Cooke, an officer of the Proposed Corporate Respondent, Chemence, Inc. Individually or in concert with others, he controlled or had the authority to control, or participated in the acts and practices of Chemence, Inc. His principal office or place of business is the same as that of Chemence, Inc.

-2. Proposed Respondents neither admit nor deny any of the allegations in the Complaint, except as specifically stated in the Decision and Order.
-Only for purposes of this action, Proposed Respondents admit the facts necessary to establish jurisdiction.

-- 3. Proposed Respondents waive:

-- a.
-Any further procedural steps;

-- b.
-The requirement that the Commission's Decision contain a statement of findings of fact and conclusions of law; and

-c.
-All rights to seek judicial review or otherwise to challenge or contest the validity of the Decision and Order issued pursuant to this Consent Agreement.

-4. This Consent Agreement will not become part of the public record of the proceeding unless and until it is accepted by the Commission.
+Proposed Respondent Chaucer Accessories, Inc. ("Chaucer"), also doing business as Chaucer Leather Corp., a Massachusetts corporation with its principal office or place of business at 143 Essex St., Haverhill, Massachusetts 01832. - b.
+Proposed Respondent Bates Accessories, Inc. ("Bates Accessories"), also doing business as Thomas Bates, TB Phelps, David Spencer Shoes, and Custom Brand

+- Footwear, a Delaware corporation with its principal office or place of business at 370 Portsmouth Ave., # 211, Greenland, New Hampshire 03840. - c.
+Proposed Respondent Bates Retail Group, Inc. ("Bates Retail Group"), a New Hampshire corporation with its principal office or place of business at 36 Piscataqua St., P.O.
+Box 243, New Castle, New Hampshire 03854. - d.
+Proposed Respondent Thomas P. Bates ("Bates"), the president and owner of Chaucer Accessories, Bates Accessories, and Bates Retail Group (collectively, "Chaucer/Bates" or "Proposed Corporate Respondents").
+Individually or in concert with others, he formulates, directs, or controls the policies, acts, or practices of Chaucer/Bates, including the acts and practices alleged in this complaint.
+His principal office or place of business is the same as that of Bates Accessories. - 2.
+Proposed Respondents neither admit nor deny any of the allegations in the Complaint, except as specifically stated in the Decision and Order.
+Only for purposes of this action, Proposed Respondents admit the facts necessary to establish jurisdiction. - 3.
+Proposed Respondents waive: - a.
+Any further procedural steps; - b.
+The requirement that the Commission's Decision contain a statement of findings of fact and conclusions of law; and - c.
+All rights to seek judicial review or otherwise to challenge or contest the validity of the Decision and Order issued pursuant to this Consent Agreement. - 4.
+This Consent Agreement will not become part of the public record of the proceeding unless and until it is accepted by the Commission.
 If the Commission accepts this Consent Agreement, it, together with the draft Complaint, will be placed on the public record for 30 days and information about them publicly released.
 Acceptance does not constitute final approval, but it serves as the basis for further actions leading to final disposition of the matter.
 Thereafter, the Commission may either withdraw its acceptance of this Consent Agreement and so notify each Proposed Respondent, in which event the Commission will take such action as it may consider appropriate, or issue and serve its Complaint (in such form as the circumstances may require) and decision in disposition of the proceeding, which may include an Order.
-See Section 2.34 of the Commission's Rules, 16 C.F.R. § 2.34 ("Rule 2.34").

-5. If this agreement is accepted by the Commission, and if such acceptance is not subsequently withdrawn by the Commission pursuant to Rule 2.34, the Commission may, without further notice to Proposed Respondents: (1) issue its Complaint corresponding in form and substance with the attached draft Complaint and its Decision and Order; and (2) make information about them public.
+See Section 2.34 of the Commission's Rules, 16 C.F.R. § 2.34 ("Rule 2.34"). - 5.
+If this agreement is accepted by the Commission, and if such acceptance is not subsequently withdrawn by the Commission pursuant to Rule 2.34, the Commission may, without further notice to Proposed Respondents: (1) issue its Complaint corresponding in form and substance with the attached draft Complaint and its Decision and Order; and (2) make information about them public.
 Proposed Respondents agree that service of the Order may be effected by its publication on the Commission's website (ftc.gov), at which time the Order will become final.
 See Rule 2.32(d).
 Proposed Respondents waive any rights they may have to any other manner of service.
 See Rule 4.4.